feichao93/temme/readme.md

 # Temme

 Temme is a concise and convenient jQuery-like selector for node crawlers.
 Temme is built on top of [cheerio](https://github.com/cheeriojs/cheerio).
-While keeping the CSS selector syntax untouched, temme add some extra grammars to enable capturing data into result.
+While keeping the CSS selector syntax untouched, temme add some extra grammar to enable capturing data into result.
 Try temme in [playground](http://shinima.pw/temme/).

 # Install